visit-dav/largedata/help/using-for-uploads.md

    [https://github.com/visit-dav/largedata/compare](https://github.com/visit-dav/largedata/compare)
    to create a pull request
    * Select the `compare across forks` text link and then select the repo you forked above from the list.
-   * GitHub will constract a this URL [https://github.com/visit-dav/largedata/compare/master...fizbo:add-data-from-fizbo](https://github.com/visit-dav/largedata/compare/master...fizbo:add-data-from-fizbo)
+   * GitHub constructs a URL such as this [https://github.com/visit-dav/largedata/compare/master...fizbo:add-data-from-fizbo](https://github.com/visit-dav/largedata/compare/master...fizbo:add-data-from-fizbo)
    * Press the `Create pull request` button.
    * Once the last step is completed, the pull request, which includes the